 UPDATE: THis flag has been removed in Chrome so this feature does not work in Chrome anymore.

 First make sure that, you have the latest version of Google Chrome installed. \Next, open the Google Chrome and type “Chrome://flags” in the address bar and hit enter.

 Chrome shows the warning message as you should be careful with these experiments.

 Next, search for “Enable show Saved copy Button”.
 Enabling this option, shows you the “Show saved copy” button when you are trying to access the webpage in offline mode.

 From the drop down, select either “Enable: Primary” or “Enable: Secondary”.
 BY choosing the first option, it shows the “Show saved copy” button in the salient position and by choosing the second option, it shows the “Show saved copy” button secondary to reload button.

 Select the desired option and you are asked to relaunch Chrome.
 After relaunching Chrome, now to test this feature first you need to get your laptop or any device disconnected from the Internet, either by removing the LAN or disabling the WiFi.

 Now that you are offline and try to access the webpage which you have recently visited.
 You will be shown the “Unable to connect to the Internet” message along with the dinosaur image in Google Chrome.
 If you look carefully, you would see the “Show saved copy” blue colored button.
 When you click on it, it loads the webpage from the cache which was saved when you are connected to the internet.

-This is what offline browsing is in Google Chrome.
-This really comes handy when you are in flight or in a no-internet place and want to access the already visited webpages.
+This is what offline browsing is.
+This comes in handy when you are in flight or in a no-internet place and want to access the already visited web pages.